johnwroge/Smart_Brief_AI/README.md

 Remember to keep your API key confidential and never share it publicly.
 It's also a good practice to set up usage limits and notifications in your OpenAI account settings to avoid unexpected charges.

+## Backend Overview

+The backend serves as the server-side component of your Chrome extension, handling complex operations and interactions with external services.
+Its primary role is to process and summarize text selected by users in their browser.
+When the extension captures selected text, it sends this data to the backend, which then communicates with the OpenAI API to generate a summary.
+The backend ensures secure management of API keys, performs text processing, and sends the summarized content back to the extension for display.
+By offloading these tasks to the backend, you enhance security, maintain separation of concerns, and ensure that sensitive operations are not exposed in the frontend code.

 ## Setting Up Backend

 Go to backend directory: